 Upon completion of the program, graduates will receive one official transcript free of charge.
 Transcript requests from current students, previous students (non-graduates), and graduates transcript requests in excess of the initial transcript at no cost, will be charged \$15.00 per transcript for official or unofficial transcripts.

-Page 12: The Types of Financial Aid Available to Those Who Qualify has been amended to include the Remington College Michael Seltzer Scholarship.
+- Page 15: The Remington College Access to Education Scholarship is no longer available. - Page 15: The Types of Financial Aid Available to Those Who Qualify has been amended to include the scholarship provided below.